Custom-Made Medical Devices: Are You Complying With EU Requirements?

 This article summarizes current medical device regulatory requirements for CMDs in the European Union (EU), and how these requirements differ from other medical devices.

-What are Custom-made devices?
+What are Custom-made medical devices devices?

 The EU Medical Device Regulations (MDR) Article 2(3) defines a ‘custom-made device’ as “any device that is specifically made following a written prescription of any person authorized by national law by virtue of that person’s professional qualifications, which gives, under that person’s responsibility, specific design characteristics, and is intended for the sole use of a particular patient exclusively to meet their individual conditions and needs.”